dkessner/PCHA/_sources/doc/topics.md

 * 4.3 Polynomials 1
     - learning targets:
-        - end behavior
+        - describe the end behavior of a polynomial using limit notation
-        - factoring and zeros
+        - determine the zeros (roots) of a polynomial from its factors
-        - graphing
+        - graph a polynomial (factored)
-        - Remainder theorem
+        - apply the Remainder theorem
-        - Factor theorem
+        - apply the Factor theorem
     - reference:
         - OSP 3.2-3.6
         - DWFK 2.1-2.2